hongweilibran/claustrum_multi_view/ReadMe.md

-## This is tutorial on Automatic Segmentation of the claustrum in MR images using deep learning.
+### This is a tutorial on Automatic Segmentation of the claustrum in MR images using deep learning.

 The process mainly includes four steps:
 a) the pre-processing of the images.  <br />